shanto-Rahman/FlakyLens/README.md

 bash rq1.sh
 ```

 This will print the precision, recall, and F1-score for each category to the console.
+The output will be comparable to the results found in ```results/FlakyLens_Result_Found_By_Author.csv```.
 Estimated runtime: ~2–3 minutes.

 ## RQ2: Predicting Flaky Tests with Other LLMs